royerlab/inTRACKtive/README.md

 ### ii) Open `inTRACKtive` using a Jupyter Notebook

-To make the previous two proccesses (conversion + hosting data) easiest, we compiled them into a single python function, which is demonstration in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb).
+To make the previous two proccesses (conversion + hosting data) easier, we compiled them into a single python function, which is demonstration in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb).

 ```
 dataframe_to_browser(data, zarr_dir)